 Day Out at Drakes Beach

-Unlike many other beaches at Point Reyes, Drakes Beach is that you can pretty much drive your car right up to the beach, which is a boon for parents laden down with strollers and sand toys and picnic gear.
+Unlike many other beaches at Point Reyes, at Drakes Beach you can pretty much drive your car right up to the beach, which is a boon for parents laden down with strollers and sand toys and picnic gear.
 Many of the other beaches in the area require a short hike to reach them, but here you can just head out of the car and hit the sand immediately.

 Due to its sheltered location Drakes Beach is actually good for swimming and wading, which is not something you want to try at most of the other beaches in Point Reyes (although the beaches at Tomales Bay State Park, like Heart's Desire Beach, are great for swimming).
 Even if it's too cold to swim, there are miles of sandy beach on which to run, play, build sand castles, and explore.
 Beach fires are allowed at Drakes Beach, too, although you'll need a permit; check in at the visitor center on the day of your visit to get one.

 Drakes Beach is also the site of Point Reyes' annual Sand Sculpture Contest that takes place every Labor Day weekend Sunday.
 There are competition categories for children 14 and under, families, adults, and adult groups.
-You can check out a photo gallery of the 2010 winners here.

 During the busy winter and spring wildlife-watching and wildflower season from late December through April, Sir Francis Drake Boulevard south of South Beach is closed to public vehicles on weekends and holidays to cut down on traffic congestion.
 Board the park's shuttle buses at Drakes Beach to head to the Point Reyes Lighthouse and Chimney Rock, where you can look for migrating gray whales and observe the colony of Northern Elephant Seals.